ESchwab76/tetris-pygame/README.md

 Tetris (using Pygame)

 Features
--Peice rotation
+- Peice rotation
--Line Clearing
+- Line Clearing
--Instant Drop (using SPACE)
+- Instant Drop (using SPACE)
 - Restart after game is done

 Controls
--Left and Right Arrow keys for side to side movement -Up arrow to rotate blocks
+- Left and Right Arrow keys for side to side movement
+- Up arrow to rotate blocks
--Space to instant drop block
+- Space to instant drop block
--R to restart game
+- R to restart game

 Installation
 (bash)